darcamo/darcamo.github.com/_posts/2014-08-07-using_latex_equations_in_jekyll.md

 Nowadays the standard way to add latex equations in HTML is [MathJax](http://www.mathjax.org/), which is an awesome JavaScript library.
-To use it in jekyll, all we need to to is adding the MathJax script to our `_include/head.html` file after the tittle tag.
+To use it in Jekyll, all we need to to is adding the MathJax script to our `_include/head.html` file after the tittle tag.

 The post
 [How to get beautifully typeset maths on your blog](http://checkmyworking.com/2012/01/how-to-get-beautifully-typeset-maths-on-your-blog/) explains how to do it for several blog systems.
-Since jekyll qualifies as the *I have my own setup* case the provided code to add to our `head.html` file is
+Since Jekyll qualifies as the *I have my own setup* case the provided code to add to our `head.html` file is